Skip to main content

 Business & Licensing Records

 The City of New Berlin supports its local business community through various economic development initiatives and resources.
-Business-related public records, including licenses, permits, and zoning information, can be accessed through the city's website at https://www.newberlinwi.gov/.
-The New Berlin Chamber of Commerce also provides additional information and resources for businesses operating within the city.
+Business related public records, including licenses, permits, and zoning information, can be accessed through the city's website at https://www.newberlinwi.gov/.
+The New Berlin Chamber of Commerce provides additional information and resources for businesses operating within the community.

 Elections & Voter Records

 New Berlin voters are served by the Waukesha County Clerk's Office, which administers elections for the city and all of Waukesha County.
-The office is located at 515 W. Moreland Blvd., Room AC-240, Waukesha, WI 53188, phone (262) 548-7010, and the website is www.waukeshacounty.gov/countyclerk.
+The office is located at 515 W. Moreland Blvd, Room AC-240, Waukesha, WI 53188, phone (262) 548-7010, with information available at www.waukeshacounty.gov/countyclerk.
 The County Clerk manages voter registration, absentee voting, polling place assignments, election results, and campaign finance filings.
-Voters can contact the office with questions about voter registration status, ballot questions, or election procedures.
+Residents can contact the office with questions about registration status, ballot issues, or election procedures.

 Frequently Asked Questions